 A delicious seafood plate in Caye Caulker can easily cost $25 BZ ($12.50 US), which isn’t too bad, but if you are like us and plan to stay in Caye Caulker for more than 2 days, $25 BZ for each meal for 2+ weeks starts to add up and put a hole in your budget very fast.
 So here are some of our suggestions for cheap places we not only recommend but also enjoy eating at.

-1. Wish Willy’s Restaurant (40 Park Street, Caye Caulker, Belize) – The restaurant is located in the backyard of Willy’s house where he makes all his meals himself.
+The restaurant is located in the backyard of Willy’s house where he makes all the meals himself.
 Everything on the menu costs only $18 BZ ($9 US).
-That includes the lamb, the fish or the lobster.
+That includes lamb, fish and lobster.
 My favorite part about this restaurant is that while you wait on the food you can chill in the hammocks and listen to some awesome reggae.
 Waiting never felt so relaxing.

-2. Errolyns House of Fry Jacks (Middle Street, Caye Caulker, Belize) – This local restaurant has been operating before Caye Caulker became a touristy island.
-Both locals and tourist love this inexpensive place around lunch time.
-The sell mostly fry jacks but once in a while they also have other cheap meals available, such as grilled chicken with beans and rice.
+This local restaurant has been operating since before Caye Caulker became a touristy island.
+Both locals and tourists love this inexpensive place around lunch time.
+They mostly sell fry jacks, but once in a while they also have other cheap meals available, such as grilled chicken with beans and rice.

-3. Mama Lizz (Langosta Avenue, Caye Caulker, Belize) – usually open for breakfast and lunch.
-This local food sells out fast.
-If you want some of Mama Lizz’s delicious food you need to get there early.
-Ask any local and they will tell you how fast this place sells out, it’s that good.
+Usually open for breakfast and lunch, this local food sells out fast.
+If you want some of Mama Lizz’s delicious food, you need to get there early.
+Ask any local and they will tell you how fast this place sells out… it’s that good.
 Meals change every day.
 You can also get fry jacks here for breakfast.

-4. Catch your own dinner – This is what Ben and I did 70% of the time.
-We went fishing at the split or at the pier.
-All we used was sardines for bait, a hook and some fishing line which all cost under $5 BZ ($2.50 US) and can be bought at most of the supermarkets.
-Neither one of us had ever fished before, let alone killed and cleaned our own catch, but you better believe that after our first unsuccessful fishing day we never went home without a minimum of two fishes.
+This is what we did 70% of the time.
+We went fishing at the Split or the pier.
+All we used were sardines for bait, a hook and some fishing line, which all cost under $5 BZ ($2.50 US) and can be bought at most of the supermarkets.
+Neither one of us had fished before, let alone killed and cleaned our own catch, but you better believe that after our first unsuccessful fishing day we never went home without a minimum of two fish.
 Our success was not due to the internet or luck, it was the locals.
-They were friendly and showed us how to do it, and without asking, they offered advice and always told us what kind of fish we have caught.
+They were friendly and showed us how to do it, and without asking, they offered advice and always told us what kind of fish we had caught.

-The fishermen usually charge between $6 – 7 BZ ($3 – 3.50 US) for a pound worth of fish and for a pound of lobster $12 BZ ($6 US).
-You can find fishermen at the co-op by the main pier or towards the opposite end of the split on the same street as Yuma Hostel.
-The fishermen usually come in around 3 – 5pm and usually sell out fast so get there early.
+The fishermen usually charge between $6 – 7 BZ ($3 – 3.50 US) for a pound of fish and $12 BZ ($6 US) for a pound of lobster.
+You can find fishermen at the co-op by the main pier or toward the opposite end of the Split, on the same street as Yuma Hostel.
+The fishermen usually come out around 3 – 5pm and usually sell out fast, so get there early.